St. Stephen, MN Demographics

 A map of St. Stephen's Population by Race

-Of the 913 places in Minnesota, St. Stephen is the 399th most populous.
+St. Stephen is ranked the 431st most populous place in Minnesota, out of 915 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+St. Stephen was ranked the 399th most populous place in the 2020 Census.

 St. Stephen's White Population